Cereal2nd/pyDuotecno/README.md

-This is a package to talk to duotecno ip interfaces
+This is a package to talk to duotecno ip interfaces.

-How to deploy a new version:

-bumpver update
-python -m build .
-twine check dist/_
-twine upload dist/_